jkuler/canary-device/README.md

   curl -X POST -H "Content-Type: application/json" -d \
   '{"sensor_value": 100.1, "sensor_type": "temperature"}' http://localhost:8000/sensors/devices/
 ```
- Nope ! as you can see if you are using the browser, the server returns something like
+ Nope !
+As you can see if you are using the browser, the server result is as follows:
  ```json
 {
     "non_field_errors": [